Where to Take Photos at the Colorful Gamcheon Culture Village (감천문화마을) | Busan, South Korea

 Gamcheon Culture Village entrance

-Everywhere you look, you will spot something bright in color.
+Everywhere you look, you will spot something bold in color.
 We tried to get a good view of all the colorful buildings from the rooftop.
 Led by our group leader, we went through an alleyway and up the steps to a rooftop!

-view from a rooftop
+View from a rooftop at Gamcheon Culture Village

 There are so many cute shops!
 Some of them are easy to miss because they are hidden and tucked away in an alley.
 There are souvenir shops and galleries you can go to.
 The whole village is an art gallery!

-colorful buildings and architecture
+An artsy street of colorful buildings and architecture

 “Mini Busan” souvenir shop

-You can explore the Gamcheon Culture Village for free.
+You can explore the Gamcheon Culture Village (감천문화마을) for free.
 You can also expect to spend about one to two hours here.
 Depending on what you discover to do here, you could plan to spend a day here!
-Most tourists come here to take photos and I agree it is a must to visit here for that!
-I would recommend coming in the morning on a weekday because the area does get pretty crowded on the weekends and holidays!
-There are some spots where you can stand and get a full view of colorful buildings.
-Some people even create a line for that.
-But I did not want to wait in line for a shot of the most popular view.
-Instead, I explored and found other spots to take photos at.
-They may not be the best view but you can still get a good view of the colorful background.
+Most tourists come here to take photos, and I agree it is a must-visit for that!
+I recommend coming in the morning on a weekday, since the area can get pretty crowded on weekends and holidays!

 At the end of an alley, we spotted a hotteok stall!
 Hotteok (호떡) is a Korean pancake usually filled with brown sugar, cinnamon, and chopped peanuts.
 The Busan-style hotteok is filled with seeds.
 I personally prefer this kind compared to Seoul’s.
 The seeds add extra flavor and texture to it!
 They are a great snack as we continued to walk and sightsee the rest of the area.